 The next lesson is that the post lottery wait-list management is critical to realizing full enrollment.
 It's not easy, and there are a lot of moving pieces to track.
 Missteps will happen! and they can have dire financial and reputation consequences on a school.

-Our Founder knew that there had to be a better way, and that's exactly what we've done and it's also a new way.
+Our Founder knew that there had to be a better way, and that's exactly what we've done and it's also a new and better way.

 The company name is Integrity6 and our focus is ensuring the success of charter schools.